psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 unarmed men, women, and children," he said, "was a disgrace to the name and character of Englishmen.
 He hoped his children would live to see the day when they should all be free men and see justice administered.
 I had rather," he concluded, '*dio like a man than live like a slave."

 Brunt said his life had been sworn away, he was no traitor or enemy to his king, but only to the boroughmongering faction, who destroyed the vitals of the country.
 He considered Lord Sidmouth's circular sent out to instigate the cavalry to murder the Manchester men.
 He admitted that he had attempted what he wished had been done, and he thought the country would have lK*en compensated had those men been put out of the way.
-"I think," he said, ''it is what they merit — 1 actually think it is what they merit.
+"I think," he said, "it is what they merit — I actually think it is what they merit.
 If a man inurdtjrs my brother, 1 have a right to murder him.
-What does the sriptures say: 'An eye for an eye, and a tooth for a tooth.'
-I have no private enmity against any gentleman in the country : it was for the public good that I (Niino forward, and I would have gone through with it.
-Try mo for murder, hang mo, draw mo, quarter me, but let me have justice; that is all I have to say."
+What does the scriptures say: 'An eye for an eye, and a tooth for a tooth.'
+I have no private enmity against any gentleman in the country: it was for the public good that I (Niino forward, and I would have gone through with it.
+Try me for murder, hang me, draw me, quarter me, but let me have justice; that is all I have to say."

 Tidd said all the witnesses had sworn falsely except Captain Fitzclarence; as for shooting at that gentleman, as a private gentleman, he w^ould as soon have shot his owm father.

 Thistlewood, Davidson, Ings, Brunt, and Tidd were sentenced to be hung, and to have their heads severed from their bodies — the quartering being graciously forgiven.

 Wilson, Harrison, Bradburn, Strange, Gilchrist, and Cooper were transported for life.
 At a cabinet council on Saturday, the 29th of April, the execution of the desperate men was fixed for the ensuing Monday.
-The governor of Newgate received the death-warrant at seven p.m. on Saturday, and instantly went to the condemned room and read it to the prisoners, who were sitting there watched by eight oflScers.
-They aU rose respectfully when he entered, and seemed conscious Jf the news that he btought.
+The governor of Newgate received the death-warrant at seven p.m. on Saturday, and instantly went to the condemned room and read it to the prisoners, who were sitting there watched by eight officers.
+They aU rose respectfully when he entered, and seemed conscious of the news that he brought.

 Thistlewood said quite calmly: "'The sooner we go, sir, the better — our jvisii is to die as soon as possible."
-The othe r prisoners expressed the same feeling.
+The other prisoners expressed the same feeling.

 On Mr. Brown's asking them if they wished the assistance of a clergyman of any persuasion, they made no reply.